 3. Gifting Program

-Most of the direct-to-customer (DTC) comes from friends of your regular customers or through referrals.
+Most of the direct-to-consumer (DTC) comes from friends of your regular customers or through referrals.
 Try keeping a gifting program so that your customers can use it for gifting purposes to their friends and family.

 4. International Shipping